coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

     + ``opaque`` : level of opaque constants.
 They cannot be expanded by tactics (behaves like +∞, see next item).
-    + :n:`@int` : levels indexed by an integer.
+    + :n:`@integer` : levels indexed by an integer.
 Level 0 corresponds to the
       default behavior, which corresponds to transparent constants.
 This level can also be referred to as ``transparent``.
 Negative levels correspond to constants to be expanded before normal transparent